 For her installation at the Broad MSU, Sen uses false teeth and dental polymer to create a monumental hanging sculpture that spans eighty feet, extending from the ceiling to the gallery floor.
 Drawing an organic and irregular line through the complex geometries of the museum’s Zaha Hadid–designed building, the work simultaneously evokes the human spine and an industrial beam.
 While referencing art historical dialogues surrounding materiality and Minimalism, the sculpture is primed to elicit strong reactions from viewers.
 With its epic scale and striking fleshy-pink hue, it is—like much of Sen’s work—at once deliberately provocative and disarmingly pretty.

 Mithu Sen: Border Unseen is organized by the Eli and Edythe Broad Art Museum at MSU and curated by Karin Zitzewitz, MSU assistant professor of art history and visual culture.
-Support for this exhibition is provided by the Michigan State University India Council and the Dr. Delia Koo Global Faculty Endowment administered by the Asian Studies Center, and the Broad MSU’s general exhibitions fund.
+Support for this exhibition is provided by the Michigan State University India Council, the Dr. Delia Koo Global Faculty Endowment administered by the Asian Studies Center, and the Broad MSU’s general exhibitions fund.